larsjuhljensen/tagger/README.md

 ### Input Files and Options ###

 You will need several input files to run tagcorpus.
-Entities and names are required, and the others are optional.
+Documents, entities and names are required, and the others are optional.

 There are two modes that tagcorpus can be run in, auto-detect and no auto-detect.

 By default, proteins are assumed to be human proteins if no specifying organism is mentioned.

+#### Documents ####

+The documents to be searched are by default provided on stdin, unless a file is specified with the --documents command line argument, in which case this file is read as input instead.

+If you are using the CPR server infrastructure, the Medline documents are available under /home/red1/databases/Medline

 #### Entities ####

 Specified with the --entities command line option.

-The entities file specifies some metadata about the things, or entities, that you want to tag.
-You will have a line in this file for every entity that you want to tag.
-Entities are things like proteins, species, diseases, tissues, chemicals and drugs, GO terms.
+The entities file specifies some metadata about the things (called entities) that you want to tag.
+These can be proteins, species, diseases, tissues, chemicals and drugs, GO terms, etc.  There should be a line in this file for each entity that you want to tag.

 The entities file contains the following three tab separated columns: